-If you are not familiar with available text editors, read the chapter "Editing Files" in Getting Started with SunOS: Beginner's Guide.
+If you are not familiar with available text editors, read the chapter "Editing Files" in SunOS User's Guide: Getting Started.
 It provides a good introduction to vi, including how to create a file, move the cursor around within a file, and change the contents of a file.

 SunOS provides the text editors vi, ex, edit, ed, and textedit.
 The one you will probably use most often is vi, although you may prefer another editor that is more familiar to you.
-When inside the window system, textedit provides a mouse-based editing interface; for an introduction to this editor see the SunView 1 Beginner's Guide.
+When inside the window system, textedit provides a mouse-based editing interface; for an introduction to this editor see the SunView User's Guide.